17 Reasons Why Maine Coon Stick Their Tongue Out

 2. Calm

-This is because your cat’s jaw will loosen as they relax, resulting in its mouth opening just wide enough for the tongue to pass through.
+When Maine Coon cats are calm, their tongues slip out by default because your cat’s jaw will loosen as they relax, resulting in its mouth opening just wide enough for the tongue to pass through.

 Thus, your Maine Coon sticks their tongue out because he’s comfortable, often when: